 FRESH CHERRY TART: Prepare recipe as directed, substituting 3 cups (or 1 1/2 lbs.) fresh cherries, pitted, for plums and cherry preserves for plum preserves.

+These variations all sound great, don’t they?
 Do you like making pies and tarts?
-What’s your favorite flavor?
+What’s your favorite kind?